EliasAllan/Coding-test-module-4-homework-/README.md

 Click the Start button
 Choose the correct answers
-The next page will tell you if you got the answwer right or wrong At the end, add you initials to register your high score(not implemented, stored to local storage)
+The next page will tell you if you got the answer right or wrong At the end, add you initials to register your high score(not finished)

 ## Screenshots